 “The NGOs that work on the really underfunded environmental issues – the so-called Cinderella issues like that of toxic chemicals – are tiny.
 They have to work really hard to keep their heads above water and make their voices heard.
 But that’s not because these issues aren’t important – in fact, they’re absolutely critical environmental issues which may be higher up the agenda in other parts of the world but aren’t here.
 For organisations like CHEM Trust, we tend to support them at a higher ratio relative to their turnover than we would other organisations, but I think that’s a significant role that we have to play.
 It is important to us to respond to the needs of an organisation so that it doesn’t constantly have to chase money, and we definitely feel that we get bang for our buck.
 The commitment and the outputs are fantastic among those sorts of groups and we enjoy working with them to make them as effective as they can be.”
 Jenny Dadd, The Esmée Fairbairn Foundation.

-CHEM Trust’s income comes from UK, US, European and Asian charitable foundations and individual major donors.
+CHEM Trust’s income comes from UK, US, European and Asian charitable foundations and we also receive German Government funding.
 We do not receive any funds from corporate sources.

 Where does CHEM Trust’s funding come from?
-A snapshot of CHEM Trust funding for 1 year (from November 2019 to October 2020)
+A snapshot of CHEM Trust funding for 1 year (January-December 2021)

 Sustaining our organisation is becoming a bigger job every year, but it is vital to ensure – long-term – that we can continue our work showing the harm done by EDCs.